FOR IMMEDIATE FREE RELEASE

 Name any other study area where the condition sought to be treated (withdrawal) does not exist until researchers say, "ready, set, go!"
 Name any other study area where the placebo group is punished with the onset of powerful anxieties and made vastly worse than when they arrived.
 Enticed to join the study by a promise of "free medicine," frustrated by placebo assignment awareness, how many grew frustrated, threw in the towel, and helped hand the active intervention victory by default?

 Dr. Pechacek, your own 1991 self-help study found that 10% of non-medication quitters were still not smoking at 7 months.
-Where was your voice when the meta-analysis of NRT product use under over-the-counter conditions reported a 7% NRT quitting rate at six months, while the placebo group's six month rate was astonishingly low at just 3%?
-That's three times lower than your 10% finding?
+Where was your voice when the meta-analysis of NRT product use under over-the-counter conditions reported a 7% NRT quitting rate at six months, while the placebo group's six month rate was astonishingly low at just 3%, three times lower than your 10% finding?

 While industry consultants want us to believe that the remaining 21% of the population still smoking reflects hardened and more dependent smokers, I submit they are simply confused, have been lied to, and neglected.